faisalaljishi/transaction_API/readme.md

    Signals are also utilized to update the balances or create prerequisite objects by listening for when a Transaction is about to be created.

-   The admin panel is mostly user generated, but is customized to include related objects.
+   The admin panel is mostly Django generated, but is customized to include related objects.

 ## Demo